nuenweh/tetris-tutorials/Xie stacking.md

-# Xie stacking for LST players
+# How to stack like Xie

 Hi.
 I apologize in advance for being bad at explaining things.